ggabbiani/orthodocs/README.md

 | -q,--quiet         | **FLAG** - quiet mode, no statistics will be printed after successfully execution.
 | -s,--src-root      | **OPTION** - source tree root - either an absolute or current directory relative path.
 It is a **mandatory existing directory** parameter.
 | -t,--toc           | **FLAG** - generate a Table of Contents in the document tree root
-| positional         | **POSITIONAL** - source sub-trees and/or files - either as absolute or «source tree root» relative path
+| positionals        | **POSITIONAL** - source sub-trees and/or files - either as absolute or «source tree root» relative path

 ## Project status